 Born in Urmia on September 27, 1884, to the Reverend Chlabi Mar Yosip and Sarah Eshoo, Michael grew up in the schools of the PC(USA) West Persia mission.
 He graduated from Davidson College in 1911 and from Louisville Presbyterian Theological Seminary in 1914.
 He was ordained that same year.
-He was pastor of Mulberry Presbyterian Church in Louisville for two years before moving into the Synod of Arkansas, first as a roving evangelist, then as pastor of churches in Cotton Plant and Little Rock.
+He was pastor of Mulberry Presbyterian Church in Shelby County, Kentucky for two years before moving into the Synod of Arkansas, first as a roving evangelist, then as pastor of churches in Cotton Plant and Little Rock.
 Mar Yosip took the pulpit of First Presbyterian Church of Temple, Texas, in 1928.
 Johnnie Reynolds of Moody, Texas, married him in 1934, when he was fifty years old.
 He served at Temple until his death in 1950.

 The ties that would have drawn Mar Yosip to the United States were longstanding.
 American Protestant mission work began in Urmia and Tehran in 1834 under the auspices of the American Board of Commissioners for Foreign Missions.
 In 1871, the mission stations were transferred to the Presbyterian Church in the U.S.A.
 After failed and alienating attempts to convert the Muslims and Jews of Urmia, Presbyterians focused evangelization efforts on the region's Armenian and Assyrian Christians, and established schools and hospitals for all.
 Medical service was especially significant for the overwhelmingly rural population of Qajar dynasty Iran--only 28% of Iranians lived in cities in 1910--who routinely suffered outbreaks of plague and cholera.
 In some cases, Presbyterians endeared themselves to the people of Urmia through medical and educational service.
 Joseph Plumb Cochran, a child of American missionaries born in Urmia, who served at Urmia Hospital from 1877 until his death in 1905, had a funeral attended by tens of thousands.